efrecon/dew/README.md

 We are in 2021!
 Docker can be used to provide a consequent working environment across platforms.
-This script aims at running development-oriented environments in the form a Docker container based on an image with the tooling of your requiring, from within the current directory.
+This script aims at running development-oriented environments in the form a Docker container based on an image with the tooling of your requiring, from within the current directory and as your current user inside the container.
 In most cases, this allows for transient environments, as all is required on the host is a Docker daemon and images that can be garbage collected once done.
 Consequently, you should be able to keep OS installation to a minimal and run most activities from within containers in a transparent way.
-In other words, `dew` is a shortcut to the following command (a little bit more advanced, but nothing very special):
+In other words, `dew` is a shortcut to the following command (a little bit more [advanced](#implementation), but nothing very special):

 ```shell
 docker run \